Saturday Night's Main Event: Original run (1985–1992)

-Saturday Night's Main Event was a tremendous rating success for NBC during its heyday, most notably on the March 14, 1987, show, which drew an 11.6 rating, which to this day remains the highest rating any show has ever done in that time slot.
+Saturday Night's Main Event was a rating success for NBC during its heyday, most notably on the March 14, 1987, show, which drew an 11.6 rating, which to this day remains the highest rating any show has ever done in that time slot.
 That show was headlined by a battle royal involving Hulk Hogan and André the Giant, who were slated to face each other at WrestleMania III.
 As Hogan rarely wrestled on the WWF syndicated and cable television shows, Saturday Night's Main Event was the program on free television where most viewers were able to see him in action.
 The success of Saturday Night's Main Event led to several Friday night prime time specials, known as The Main Event.
 The first of these, on February 5, 1988, included a WrestleMania III rematch between Hogan and André and drew 33 million viewers and a 15.2 rating, which is still the highest-rated television show in American professional wrestling history.
 While ratings remained strong through 1990, they began to fall shortly thereafter.
 NBC, who had just acquired the rights to broadcast NBA games nationwide, now started to lose interest in wrestling, and Saturday Night's Main Event was dropped.
 Its final NBC airing occurred on April 27, 1991.
 Fox picked up the show in 1992, but it was only shown twice on Fox; on February 8, 1992, and the final Saturday Night's Main Event of the original run was broadcast on November 14, 1992.

 For much of its history, Saturday Night's Main Event was hosted by McMahon and Jesse "The Body" Ventura with the occasional use of Bobby Heenan in 1986 and 1987.
 In 1990, Roddy Piper replaced Ventura as McMahon's broadcast partner when Ventura left the WWF.
 On the two episodes that aired on Fox, Heenan served as McMahon's partner.
 From 1985 to 1988, the opening theme song for the NBC version was "Obsession" by Animotion with the closing theme being "Take Me Home" by Phil Collins, and also the beginning of "Take On Me" by a-ha was used for show bumpers.
 Steve Winwood's "Higher Love" was also used as a closing theme.
 Starting on the October 4, 1986 edition, each show featured a cold open of short wrestler promos set to a loop of the beginning of Lee Ritenour's "Traveling Music" from the American Flyers soundtrack.
 In February 1988, the songs were replaced with an original WWF-created instrumental theme.
 The new instrumental theme was originally used as the theme of the 1987 WWF Slammy Awards.
 A different opening theme song was used for the February 1992 episode.

 Selected episodes were also shown in the United Kingdom on ITV in its weekly Saturday lunchtime World of Sport slot, mainly thanks to the popularity of The British Bulldogs.